 Probably in the second half of the fourteenth century, the church was connected with the buildings of the Madeleine monastery located on the southern side of the temple.
 At the height of the present fourth bay of the nave, a porch was stretched between both buildings, based on at least three arcades with a span of about 2.8 meters and a height of almost 2 meters.
 Its construction resulted in the demolition of the buttress between the eastern and middle chapels.
 The porch was covered with a gable roof.

-As a result of the late-Gothic expansion from the second half of the 15th century, after the old chancel and the southern wall of the nave were dismantled, the church gained the shape of a three-nave, seven-bay hall measuring 17 x 42.5 meters, without an externally separated chancel, but on the eastern side surrounded by an ambulatory.
-On the north side there was a late-gothic chapel, which replaced the original sacristy of unknown size, and an older four-sided tower with a chapel in the ground floor, raised in the middle of the 15th century by another 6.8 meters (to a total of about 33 meters above ground level).
+As a result of the late-Gothic expansion from the second half of the 15th century, after the old chancel and the southern wall of the nave were dismantled, the church gained the shape of a three-aisle, seven-bay hall measuring 17 x 42.5 meters, without an externally separated chancel, but on the eastern side surrounded by an ambulatory.
+On the north side there was a late-Gothic chapel, which replaced the original sacristy of unknown size, and an older four-sided tower with a chapel in the ground floor, raised in the middle of the 15th century by another 6.8 meters (to a total of about 33 meters above ground level).
 The lower of the two new rooms was illuminated by one pointed window from the south, and on the upper one there was a defensive floor.
 The perimeter walls, about 0.9 meters thick, had battlement with openings measuring 1.2 to 1.3 meters high and 0.8 meters wide.
 5 merlons were placed on each of the facades with a spacing of 75 to 80 cm.
-On the southern side, in the eastern bay, there was a door opening enclosed in a two-arm profiled portal.
+On the southern side, in the eastern bay, there was a door opening enclosed in a two-arm moulded portal.
 It was preceded by a porch covered with a cross vault with ribs based on angular corbels.
 It opened with a pointed arcade stretched between the buttresses.
-The late-gothic northern chapel had a length of two bays and opened inwards with a pair of pointed arcades.
+The late-Gothic northern chapel had a length of two bays and opened inwards with a pair of pointed arcades.
 Still at the implementation stage, this project was abandoned, and a two-story annex on the site of the chapel, housing the sacristy and the gallery was built.
 The most characteristic element of the church was than the large gable of the western wall, originally probably stepped, filled with decorative blendes.
 The façades of the church were divided with high buttresses, between which ogival windows with stone, three-light traceries were pierced.

 Inside, the church space received a homogeneous form, without a division into the nave and presbytery (part for the priest and part for the congregation).
 The aisles were separated by pointed, stepped arcades, supported on octagonal pillars and covered with net vaults, of the Parler type in the aisles and with a triple line of parallel ribs in the nave.
 The eastern bay of the nave with a trapezoidal plan was covered with a three-support vault, and in the ambulatory the bays of the cross and three-support vaults were installed.
 The vault’s ribs flowed onto corbels of angular or mask forms.
 In the sacristy (the original chapel), both storeys have a rib vaults based on angular corbels, and on the first floor in the form of fancy mascarons.
 The walls are covered with colorful polychromes depicting St. George fighting the dragon.
 In place of the high arcades of the former chapel, two pointed windows were introduced, which illuminated the upper room.
 Due to the superstructure of the porch, in the second half of the 15th century, a ribless cross vault was established in the space above it.